 Addressing why doesn’t my body absorb water requires targeted interventions based on underlying causes:

-- Treat Underlying Illnesses: Managing celiac disease with gluten-free diets; controlling IBD flare-ups with medications reduces intestinal damage improving absorption capacity over time.
+- Treat Underlying Illnesses: Managing celiac disease with a medically guided gluten-free diet and controlling IBD flare-ups with appropriate medications can reduce intestinal damage and improve absorption capacity over time.

-- Cautious Medication Use: Review necessary medications with doctors; avoid unnecessary diuretics/laxatives that worsen dehydration risks where possible.
+- Cautious Medication Use: Review necessary medications with doctors; avoid unnecessary diuretics or laxatives that worsen dehydration risks where possible.

 Lifestyle modifications also play a major role:

-- Avoid excessive caffeine/alcohol intake which promote fluid loss;
+- Avoid excessive caffeine or alcohol intake if they worsen fluid loss;

 - Adequate sleep supports hormonal regulation tied closely with kidney function;

-- Mild exercise improves circulation enhancing nutrient/water transport;
+- Mild exercise improves circulation, enhancing nutrient and water transport;

 These combined approaches maximize chances of restoring proper hydration even in challenging medical scenarios.